emc-mongoose/mongoose/base/src/main/java/com/emc/mongoose/base/config/el/README.md

 # 5. Configuration

 ## 5.1.
-New Items Naming

-The expression language is used to generate the integer ids for the new items.
-For example, the expression:

-`%{math:absInt64(int64:xor(int64:reverse(time:millisSinceEpoch()), int64:reverseBytes(time:nanos())))}${math:absInt64(int64:xorShift(this.last()))}`

-yields the random 63 bit unsigned integer ids.
-The new items will be generated using these `id`s converted with the specified `radix`, max `length` and `prefix`.

-Using the expression language it's very simple to configure the non-random sequential new item names, ascending either descending.

-## 5.2.
 Variable Items Output Path

 The `item-output-path` configuration option value may be an expression to generate the new path value for each new item operation.

-## 5.3.
+## 5.2.
 HTTP Request Headers And Queries

 See the specific [HTTP storage driver documentation](storage/driver/coop/netty/http/README.md) for the details.